 Mastering words is something we continue to do throughout our lives.
 Mastery is best done in small and consistent doses, so work on Word Work for a few minutes each day before having your Mini Lesson and Exercise from one of the Writer’s Workshop Units.
 Never let Word Work overshadow the more important work you do of writing.
 Spelling and vocabulary are only a tiny part of writing, so keep Word Work in its place as a wonderful tool, but not the end goal of your Writer’s Workshop.

 Our vocabulary studies center around root words because they are so valuable in understanding lots of words as you learn to spot the root meanings.
-Over 60 percent of the words kids encounter have some recognizable word parts, so kids who understand these parts automatically understand much more of what they read.
-I wanted to share with you some of the word roots activities and printables we use.
+Over 60 percent of the words kids encounter have some recognizable word parts.
+Kids who understand these parts automatically understand much more of what they read.

 This Root Dictionary is a good place to get started if you aren’t familiar with root words and their definitions.

-- Make a root flower chart.
-Again, a cool printable to help solidify those root meanings and attach it to words we use.
+Make a root flower chart.
+Again, a cool printable to help solidify those root meanings and attach them to the words we use.